+NOTE A material capability may specify a spatial definition in addition to an operational location where it is necessary to specify the spatial definition of the material resource(s) within the given operational location.

 Where materials are members of multiple material classes then the material capability information defined by material class should be used carefully because of possible double counts, and material resources should be managed at the instance level.

 Material capability property